BMI Calculator

 Results

-Concise, original definitions and guidance to help users understand BMI, its uses and limitations.
-This content is written to be useful for both human readers and search engines.
+Definitions and guidance to help users understand BMI, its uses and limitations.

 What is Body Mass Index (BMI)?